Bira/octopus-carnival/_drafts/condensing-hells-rebels-01.md

 That can result in a lot of filler!
-There's one famous example in the Iron Gods adventure path where its whole third volume (out of six) is basically a wild goose chase that could have been completely ommitted by placing its McGuffin at the end of the dungeon on volume 2, where it originally was.
+There's one famous example in the Iron Gods adventure path where its whole third volume (out of six) is basically a wild goose chase that could have been completely ommitted by placing its McGuffin at the end of the dungeon on volume 2, where logic says it should be.

 I've seen blog posts in the past "condensing" these adventure paths by removing all the filler and making them as direct as possible.
 This is very useful when